-Marriage licenses can be obtained from the recorder's office.
+Marriage licenses can be obtained in the Auditor-Treasure’s office.
 The application process can be time consuming.
-Please arrive at the Recorder's Office by 4 p.m. to assure adequate time.
+Please arrive at the Auditor Treasurers office by 4 p.m. to assure adequate time.

-If you would like to start the process, you may begin by completing an eMarriage Application online at home or use our computers here at the courthouse.
+To start the process, you must complete an eMarriage Application online at home or using a smartphone.
 We will print the application when you arrive to apply for the license.
 Both of the parties must appear in person to complete the application process.
 Please bring your valid Driver's License as identification.

 You can qualify for a reduced marriage fee if at the time you apply you provide an Educator's Statement.
 See the necessary qualifications for a Reduced Marriage Fee.